 My railroad information is organized into a top-level directory containing New England-wide information, and sub-directories for individual railroads: At the moment I only have Boston & Maine, Maine Central and New Haven information on-line.

 I'm an ASCII sort of guy, and took a long break from the computer industry not long after my first major encounter with Micro$oft's Windows.
 Not to say that I thought much of DOS either (note: that was written about DOS 3.3, and every word is STILL TRUE of DOS 6).
 I still understand TCP pretty well, although I'm no longer economically constrained to write code for products of the "...never to be sufficiently damned Intel chipmakers..."
-Nevertheless, I'm now working for Sandstorm Enterprises Inc. , an information security tools developer.
+My next-to-last networking job was at Sandstorm Enterprises Inc. , an information security tools developer.
+It was sold to a competitor; I worked out my contract and left just before the great MBTA disaster of 2015.

 Because of Far Acres Farm , I own various pieces of farm machinery, including three relatively modern tractors, haying equipment, two antique tractors and three Gravely L8 7.6 horsepower walking tractors with various implements.
 I could probably get by on the home place with just one Gravely, except that they aren't big enough to chip trees, and haul manure spreaders or logs.